AndrewFahlgren/PotionCraftPourBackIn/README.md

 # Pour Back In

-**This mod is not compatible with Potion Craft v2.0!!
-This mod is only compatible with Potion Craft v1.1 currently and is currently being updated to work with the newest version!**
+This mod is now compatible with Potion Craft v2.0!

 This is a Potion Craft mod that lets you put potions back in the cauldron.

 Put potions back in the cauldron to continue from where you left off: